benbalter/gman/README.md

 You could theoretically [use regex](https://gist.github.com/benbalter/6147066), but either you'll a bunch of false positives, or your regex will be insanely complicated. `gov.uk`, may be valid, for example, but `gov.fr` is not (it's `gouv.fr`, for what it's worth).

 The solution?
-Use Public Suffix to verify that it's a valid public domain, then maintain a crowd-sourced sub-list of known government and military domains.
+Use Public Suffix to verify that it's a valid public domain, then maintain [a crowd-sourced sub-list of known global government and military domains](https://github.com/benbalter/gman/blob/master/lib/domains.yml).
 It should cover all US and international, government and military domains for both email and website verification.

+See a domains that's missing or one that shouldn't be there?
+[We'd love you to contribute](contributing.md).

 ## Installation